ros2/ros2_documentation/source/Migration-and-Upgrades/Migrating-from-ROS1/Migrating-Python-Package-Example.rst

 ----------

 You have learned how to migrate an example Python ROS 1 package to ROS 2.
-From now on, refer to the :doc:`Migrating Python Packages reference page <./Migrating-Python-Packages>` as you migrate your own Python packages.
+From now on, refer to the :doc:`Migrating Python Packages reference page <Migrating-Python-Packages>` as you migrate your own Python packages.